artemiscloud/activemq-artemis-operator/docs/help/operator.md

     kind: ClusterIssuer
 ```

-Step 5 - create the ca bundle from the root CA using trust-manager
+Step 5 - create the ca bundle from the root CA using trust-manager and setting a target secret key that ends with `.pem`

 ```yaml
 apiVersion: trust.cert-manager.io/v1alpha1